Aciety/contents/TERMS_OF_SERVICE.md

        and agrees that Aciety has no non-competition obligations.
     1. User knows and agrees that Aciety can in its own discretion in accordance to this Agreement offer a Client the potential Contractor Aciety deems fit.
-In case the User is not considered for a Request, it will not have any access to information on the Request beyond what is specified in this Agreement.
+In case a User is not considered for a Request, it will not have any access to information on the Request beyond what is specified in this Agreement.
     1. User understands that Aciety System promotes trust between its Users and that Aciety encourages simplified information and human resource exchange for the purposes of sub-contracting.
-In the event a User employs an Employee from its Sub-contractor within two years such Employee was involved in fulfilling an associated Work Agreement, such User is regarded as dishonoring trust practices of Aciety System.
-As such action demotes the trust between Aciety and its users, User is obligated to compensate Sub-contractor by 10,000 EUR (ten thousand Euro) and Aciety by 2,500 EUR (two thousand five hundred Euro) for each such action.
+In the event a Contractor poaches (by employing in any form, including employment and service contracts) an Employee directly, rather than from its Sub-contractor within two years such Employee was involved in fulfilling an associated Work Agreement, such
+       Contractor is regarded as dishonoring trust practices of Aciety System.
+As such action demotes the trust between Aciety and its Users, Contractor is obligated to compensate Sub-contractor by 20,000 EUR (twenty thousand Euro) and Aciety by 5000 EUR (five thousand Euro) for each Employee poached.
 1. ### Publicity
     1. The User agrees that Aciety has the right to but is not obligated to
        use: the fact that this Agreement was signed; User company name; company